milesj/shapeshifter/README.md

 ### Options

 * `--attributes` (bool) - Include an attribute list in the schema class export.
 Defaults to "false".
+* `--definitions` (bool) - Include type annotations and definitions in the output.
+Defaults to "false".
 * `--disable-eslint` (bool) - Prepend an eslint-disable comment to the top of the output.
 Defaults to "false".
 * `--flow` (bool) - Generate Flow definitions.
 Defaults to "false".